ignite/cli/docs/guide/scavenge/08-cli.md

 ## The tx.go File

 The `tx.go` file contains `GetTxCmd` which is a standard method within the Cosmos SDK.
 It is referenced later in the `module.go` file which describes exactly which attributes a modules has.
 This makes it easier to incorporate different modules for different reasons at the level of the actual application.
-After all, we are focusing on a module at this point, but later we will create an application that utilizes this module as well as other modules which are already available within the Cosmos SDK.
+After all, you want to focus on a module at this point, but later you will create an application that utilizes this module as well as other modules which are already available within the Cosmos SDK.

 ## Commit Solution